kootenpv/yagmail/README.md

 - [`smtplib.SMTPException: SMTP AUTH extension not supported by server`](http://stackoverflow.com/questions/10147455/trying-to-send-email-gmail-as-mail-provider-using-python)

 - [`SMTPAuthenticationError: Application-specific password required`](https://support.google.com/accounts/answer/185833)

+- **YagAddressError**: This means that the address was given in an invalid format.
+Note that `From` can either be a string, or a dictionary where the key is an `email`, and the value is an `alias` {'sample@gmail.com', 'Sam'}.
+In the case of 'To', it can either be a string (`email`), a list of emails (email addresses without aliases) or a dictionary where keys are the email addresses and the values indicate the aliases.

 - Make sure you have a connection